An arts major and published indie author who writes on various subjects pertaining to humanities.

-Early during the war, the Federal government used the ironclad gunboats in capturing Fort Henry, Fort Donaldson, and Fort Pillow, Memphis, and Vicksburg.
+Early during the war, the federal government used the ironclad gunboats in capturing Fort Henry, Fort Donaldson, and Fort Pillow, Memphis, and Vicksburg.

 The first ironclad warship clashed in battle was on October 12, 1861.
 During the Battle of the Head Passes, the Confederate gunboat, the Manassas operated off the shore of the Mississippi River as part of a small river defense fleet, which launched a surprise attack on the New Orleans blockade defenses.

 In the years to come, the Union followed suit in their similar operations.
 The Pook Turtle remained successful.
 However, there were a few backlashes.
-On December 11th, 1862, during the blockade of Vicksburg, the Cairo met its end when it sunk by enemy mines, and a year later, the St. Louis sunk because of a torpedo attack.
+On December 11th, 1862, during the blockade of Vicksburg, the Cairo met its end when it was sunk by enemy mines, and a year later, the St. Louis sunk because of a torpedo attack.